gregwhitaker/rsocket-composingbackpressure-example/README.md

         [reactor-tcp-nio-2] INFO example.number.service.NumberService - Sending: 9998
         [reactor-tcp-nio-2] INFO example.number.service.NumberService - Sending: 9999
         [reactor-tcp-nio-2] INFO example.number.service.NumberService - Sending: 10000

+    **Note:** The `8` items comes from the `limitRate(10)` on the client.
+The limitRate algorithm proactively fills the buffer when it is 75% exhausted.
+That is why you are seeing it request 8 instead of 10.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/rsocket-composingbackpressure-example/issues).